MostAwesomeDude/construct/docs/meta.rst

 ...
 >>> lambda ctx: not ctx.flag1 or ctx.flag2 and ctx.flag3

-``in`` operator cannot be used in this expressions, you have to use a lambda expression
+Contains operator ``in`` cannot be used in this expressions, you have to use a lambda expression:
 >>> lambda ctx: ctx.value in (1, 2, 3)